-Will life be the same after lockdown?
+Coming out of Lockdown, will life ever be the same after lockdown?

 Hopefully not!

 One thing this virus and its consequences has taught us is that too many people had become complacent.
 Taking the good life and freedom they had for granted.